misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 With Chef, you can create config files from templates using [ERB](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html), a Ruby templating system.
+When the template `.erb` file is processed by Chef, it will replace any token bracketed by a `<%=` `%>` tag with the value of the Ruby expression inside the token (like `node[:hostname]`).
+Chef expects ERB template files to be in the `templates` subirectory of a cookbook.
+A subdirectory level underneath `templates` is used to specify platorm-specific files.
+Files in the `templates/default` subdirectory are used with every platform.

 Create a new template file called `myface/templates/default/apache2.conf.erb` which will become the file `.../sites-available/myface.conf` on our test virtual machine (refer to `myface/recipes/default.rb` above):